aggarnav/final-552/README.md

 Advisor: Cassia Torzcon
 Class: CIS 5520: Advanced Programming (Fall 2023, Prof. Weirich)

 This is a fully-functioning implementation of Chess.
 You can play against a person locally or load past games from files.
 The game supports the official algebraic notation for moves (including disambiguation and resigns) as mentioned at https://en.wikipedia.org/wiki/Algebraic_notation_(chess).
 You can also undo individual moves, including when you load incomplete games.
-Sample games in algebraic notation from a range of experience level are provided in `test/games` from https://www.chessgames.com/
+Sample games in algebraic notation from a range of experience levels are provided in `test/games` from https://www.chessgames.com/

 ## Module organization